Some links in this post may be affiliate links

-Haworthia Plants are some of the popular succulent plants that you can grow in the home.
+Haworthia Plants are popular succulent plants that you can grow in the home.
 Some Haworthias have firm, tough, fleshy leaves, usually dark-green in color while others are softer and contain leaf windows with translucent panels through which sunlight can reach internal photosynthetic tissues.

 The Haworthia Plants resemble miniature Aloes except in their flowers which are distinctive in appearance, white and small.
-The size of the rosette of leaves varies between 1.2-12 inches in diameter placing Haworthia among the best plants for limited spaces like an office desk, study table among others.
+The size of the rosette of leaves varies between 1.2-12 inches in diameter placing Haworthia among favored plants for limited spaces like an office desk, study table among others.

-The succulent leaves store water and allow these plants to survive well in drought conditions which makes Haworthia some of the best plants with low water needs.
+The succulent leaves store water and allow these plants to survive well in drought conditions and are among well-liked drought-tolerant plants for the home.

-Being sun-loving plants with low water needs, places Haworthia among the best low-maintenance plants for a sunny balcony.
+Being sun-loving plants with low water needs, places Haworthia among low-maintenance plants for a sunny balcony and other sunny locations.

 However, when these plants are stressed like when deprived of water for too long, their color can change to reds and purple.
 If deprived of nitrogen the leaves become paler.